Joint Modelling of Astrophysical Systematics for Cosmology with LSST Cosmic Shear: Results

 \subsubsection{Degeneracies: within the luminosity function parameter space}

 In analyzing the correlations and degeneracies between the Schechter luminosity function parameters themselves, particularly considering their tuning for the LSST Year 1 and Year 10 forecasts, we observe a nuanced interplay.
-For $\boldsymbol\phi_0^*$, the absence of correlation with $P$ in both Year 1 and Year 10 suggests that the normalization factor of the galaxy number density operates somewhat independently of its evolution parameter.
-In fact, $\phi_0^*$ has minimal degeneracy with any of the other luminosity function parameters, which is perhaps unsurprising since it serves only as an overall normalisation whereas the others all provide some redshift evolution effects.
-Parameter $\boldsymbol{P}$ exhibits a strong anti-correlation with $M_0^*$, $Q$, and $\alpha$ in both years, which can be interpreted as being due to the fact that this set of parameters all induce shifts in the means of the source redshift distributions.
-The strong positive correlation of $\boldsymbol{M_0^*}$ with both $Q$ and $\alpha$ in both years, tightening in Year 10, further highlights this effect. $\boldsymbol{Q}$ shows an evolving relationship with $\boldsymbol\alpha$, transitioning from a positive correlation in Year 1 to a slightly negative one in Year 10.
+This parameter space is given in Figure. \ref{fig:corner_lf_side_by_side}.
+For $\phi_0^*$, the absence of correlation with $P$ in both Year 1 and Year 10 suggests that the normalization factor of the galaxy number density operates somewhat independently of its evolution parameter.
+In fact, $\phi_0^*$ has minimal degeneracy with any of the other luminosity function parameters, which is perhaps unsurprising since it serves only as an overall normalization whereas the others all provide some redshift evolution effects.
+Parameter $P$ exhibits a strong anti-correlation with $M_0^*$, $Q$, and $\alpha$ in both years, which can be interpreted as being due to the fact that this set of parameters all induce shifts in the means of the source redshift distributions.
+The strong positive correlation of $M_0^*$ with both $Q$ and $\alpha$ in both years, tightening in Year 10, further highlights this effect. $Q$ shows an evolving relationship with $\boldsymbol\alpha$, transitioning from a positive correlation in Year 1 to a slightly negative one in Year 10.
 We expect that this is due to the different fiducial values of the LF parameters, corresponding to a shift in how the rate of change in galaxy luminosity correlates with the abundance of fainter galaxies over time.

 The complex interplay between luminosity function (LF) parameters, intrinsic alignment (IA) models, and cosmological parameters underscores the need for an even more extensive investigation.
 Notably, the parameter space of the LF can be reduced from five to three parameters, as defined in Eq. \ref{eq:lf_params}, streamlining our analysis without sacrificing depth or accuracy.
 Given the intricacies of how these elements influence each other, a comprehensive approach is necessary.
 A Markov Chain Monte Carlo method, with its capability to dispense with simplifying assumptions of Fisher forecasting (e.g., Gaussian likelihoods), presents a promising route.
-This approach allows for a thorough examination of how variations in one set of parameters affect the overall model, aiding in identifying combinations that yield physically plausible and empirically consistent results.